tobias-weber/ledcube/README.md

 6. Change the type of the animation object to your animation.

 Good to know:
+- Framerate can be set in the initialize() method of your animation.
-- Framerate can be changed in Animation.h
+- Default Framerate for animations that don't specify a framerate can be changed in Animation.h
 - Variables defined outside of a method are global and thus MUST HAVE A UNIQUE NAME!

 ## How to add new methods to change the led colors to the cube